 Oh, how I love fries.
 When you get garlic fries at the park, you want to find where they solely sell garlic fries so that the oil is not cross contaminated with any animal products.

 This was a great find!
-In my opinion this is the healthiest option at the ballpark because it’s not too heavy on the oil and it’s light but filling.
+In my opinion, this is the healthiest option at the ballpark because it’s not too heavy on the oil and it’s light but filling.
 Who doesn’t love hummus?
+Their menu clearly marks what items are vegan.
+Pita Gyro is located on the view level.
+5th Floor.
+Section 317.

 When you want something more filling, I suggest getting a veggie burger!
 The veggie burgers can be found at the John J. McGraw Derby Grill.